 The following aspects play an important role in vacuum brazing:

-- cleaning the parts to be brazed
+- the cleaning of the parts to be brazed.

-- the availability of clean assembly rooms
+- availability of clean assembly areas.

-- the use of high vacuum furnaces
+- the use of high-vacuum furnaces.

 - the process variables

-- the loading tools
+- loading tools

-- Cleaning the parts to be brazed
+- cleaning of the parts to be brazed

-- Unpacking and visual inspection
+- unpacking and visual inspection